Sign up for Funding Circle newsletter!

-As you vet different lenders, compare individual business debt consolidation loan terms.
+As you vet different lenders, compare business debt consolidation loan terms.
 Get familiar with the annual percentage rate and loan fees, as well as the repayment terms.
 Consider using a loan repayment calculator to run different APR and loan term scenarios to get an estimate of your monthly payment and the total interest you’ll pay.

 Before applying for a business consolidation loan, get your documentation ducks in a row.
 Be prepared to offer the lender copies of your tax returns for the last two years, along with bank statements, key financial statements, your personal (and business) credit report, and a copy of your business plan.
 Having all the relevant paperwork ready to go can speed up the application and approval process.

 Fill out the lender’s application and submit any supporting documentation that’s required.
 Check your application twice to make sure you haven’t left out any key information.
 From there, you can wait for an approval decision, then give the lender your bank account information for loan funding.

 Once your business debt consolidation loan is funded, you can use the money to pay off your other loans.
 Ask your original lenders for a correct payoff amount to account for any interest or finance charges that might have accrued since you applied for a business consolidation loan.
 And get confirmation from the lender that the loan is paid in full and the balance is zero.
-It’s also a good idea to check your credit reports a month or so after paying off the loan to make sure the account history has been updated to reflect the payment.
+It’s also a good idea to check your credit score reports a month or so after paying off the loan to make sure the account history has been updated to reflect the payment.

 When consolidating business debt, it helps to work with a lender that understands your needs and your business.

-Funding Circle offers up to $500,000 in term loan funding for small business debt consolidation, with terms ranging from six months to five years and fixed, competitive interest rates.
+Funding Circle offers up to $500,000 in term loan funding for small business debt consolidation, with terms ranging from six months to seven years and fixed, competitive interest rates.